appscode/blog/content/post/introducing-kubestash/index.md

 ### Overview

 [Stash](https://stash.run/), a cloud-native data backup and recovery solution tailored for Kubernetes workloads, has been in operation for several years.
 However, as our interactions with an expanding base of enterprise customers have deepened, we've uncovered interesting use cases that the current Stash APIs cannot fully accommodate.
-To meet these challenges, we've introduced [Stash 2.0 (aka KubeStash)](https://kubestash.com/) APIs.
+To meet these challenges, we've introduced [KubeStash (aka Stash 2.0)](https://kubestash.com/) APIs.
 These new APIs are designed to augment Stash, enhancing its capabilities, fortifying its robustness, and significantly expanding its extensibility.

-With the introduction of Stash 2.0 (aka KubeStash) APIs, some customers have expressed confusion between Stash and KubeStash.
+With the introduction of KubeStash (aka Stash 2.0) APIs, some customers have expressed confusion between Stash and KubeStash.
 Therefore, we are writing this post to address the confusion and provide a clear comparison between the two.

-To avoid confusion between Stash and Stash 2.0 due to their similar names, we have decided to use KubeStash instead of Stash 2.0 in this blog post.
+To avoid confusion between Stash and KubeStash (aka Stash 2.0) due to their similar names, we have decided to use KubeStash instead of Stash 2.0 in this blog post.

 ### Feature Comparison